ScoutmasterBucky/ScoutmasterBucky/site/other-awards/Donor-Awareness/index.md

 <div class="Ta(c) Pt(1em)--s">

 ![Donor Awareness]({{imageSmb}})
    **Note:** *The Donor Awareness award is available as a patch.
-It is a temporary patch that may be worn on the uniform or basck of the sash, if desired.*
+It is a temporary patch that may be worn on the uniform or back of the sash, if desired.*
 </div>

 <div>